argoproj-labs/training-material/argo-workflows/getting-started/workflow.md

 There are several other types of template, and we'll come to more of them soon.

-Because a workflow in just a Kubernetes resource, you can use `kubectl` with them.
+Because a workflow is just a Kubernetes resource, you can use `kubectl` with them.

 Create a workflow: